-Through high-impact research and publications spanning the design fields, the Stuckeman Center will contribute to society’s understanding and application of computing and information technologies in the production of built environments across scales – from cities to territories, buildings, products, and interfaces.
+Through high-impact research and publications spanning the design fields, the SCDC will contribute to society’s understanding and application of computing and information technologies in the production of built environments across scales – from cities to territories, buildings, products, and interfaces.

 The Stuckeman Center’s mission is to become a design research and learning center of international relevance.
 This entails fostering an open and multidisciplinary culture of research that engages faculty, doctoral researchers as well as master and undergraduate students.
-Beyond the Stuckeman School’s three excellent design programs in architecture, landscape architecture and graphic design, the center will take advantage of Penn State’s status as one of the United States’ largest and most important public research universities, to initiate design-centered collaborations with partners in the scientific fields and the humanities.
+Beyond the Stuckeman School’s three excellent design programs in architecture, landscape architecture, and graphic design, the center will take advantage of Penn State’s status as one of the largest and most important public research universities in the United States to initiate design-centered collaborations with partners in the scientific fields and the humanities.
 Furthermore, the center will form and maintain alliances with peer centers in academia and industry both nationally and internationally.

 The Stuckeman Center Laboratory